DBCDK/acctest-python3-suggestion-testrunner/README.md

 # acctest-python3-suggestion-testrunner

+Archived 08/05-2025, Not used by DBC any more

 ## This is a suggestion-testrunner package

 When running stand alone the package-name is taken from the current directory name